telerik/maui-docs/installation/download-product-files.md

  ![Available Telerik UI for .NET MAUI product files on the Downloads page](images/download_product_files_3.png)

-Below you can find a list of the available files:

-### List of Options and Product Files
+## List of Options and Product Files

-Note that in the following table, you have to replace the following entries:
+Note that in the following table, you have to modify the following entries:

 * Replace `[license]` either with `Dev` or `Trial`, depending on the [Trial or Commercial]({%slug license-limitations%}) license you have.
 * Replace `[version]` with the version to which the file corresponds.

 |  File Name | Description   | Required License |